humbertosouza/3760creditrisk/README.md

 Auth Data must have a bearer token.
 This endpoint is intended to query an Google Cloud Platform endpoint and expects a service account to be set up and authorized for the services it requires.
 The standard utilized in this project follows svc_servicename standard.

+If running it locally, it will trigger Flask and server it at 127.0.0.1:5000.
+Please have in mind that gcloud sdk and the environment variables must be set for this to work.

-If querying via curl, use
+If querying with curl, use

 ```bash
 $curl -L  -H "Authorization: bearer $(gcloud auth print-identity-token)"; --data-binary @record_req1.csv "https://<server_address>/get_credit_score"
 ```

-If running it locally, it will trigger Flask and server it at 127.0.0.1:5000.
-Please have in mind that gcloud sdk and the environment variables must be set for this to work.
+Please note that when setting up the cloud function, the endpoint will change accordingly, so the endpoint above is reference for testing purposes.
+Production endpoints will contain the version of it. e.g. /get_credit_score_v1

 ### Return